Salt Lake City

 Why do you seem to do so many lane reconfigurations as part of resurfacing projects?

-Why can’t you add additional transportation projects to the roadway during a resurfacing treatment?
+Why can’t more transportation projects be done to the roadway during a resurfacing treatment?

-Can the signs be replaced with flashing signs and speed radar signs as part of the surface treatment?
+Can the signs be replaced with flashing signs and speed radar signs during a surface treatment?

 Will you be reconstructing the street?